Project

 On the first question, there is a significant overhead every time you start up the Java VM.
 So in production applications, it is almost always best to invoke the query processor from a continuously-running application, rather than from the command line.
 On the other hand, if you are running a single query that takes 30 seconds or more, the overhead of running from the command line won't be noticeable.
 On the second question, it depends on your definition of "effective", and it depends how good your coding skills in the two languages are.
 Generally speaking, you can get better performance using a lower-level language provided that you have enough time and skill to do the development; but given limited time and effort, you should use the highest-level language available (which in this case means XSLT or XQuery).

-RE: limitation of the number of recursion - Added by Anonymous over 16 years ago
+RE: limitation of the number of recursion - Added by Anonymous about 17 years ago

 Legacy ID: #4498560 Legacy Poster: Igor Karp (ikarp)